Weighing Your Options: Your Livestock Scale Buying Guide

 First things first—you’ll need to determine the best size platform for your livestock scale.
 The animals you’re weighing will not only determine the size, but also the scale features you’ll require.
 Consider:

-• The animal’s weight
+- The animal’s weight

-• Whether they’ll need to be retrained
+- Whether they’ll need to be restrained

 These factors will all play a role in selecting the right livestock scale for your operation.
+If you’re weighing multiple animals together, keep common mobile group scale configurations in mind, such as 13′ x 8′ single-axle structures or 18′ x 8′ tandem-axle models.

 Portable scales are a popular choice among cattle farmers because of their versatility.
 It’s often quicker and easier to bring the scale to the cattle rather than the other way around.
 Setup is quick—simply place load cells before a squeeze chute or in any alleyway where cattle naturally pause.
 Portable scales don’t require bolting and can adapt to various terrains, including gravel.